jaytimm/american-political-data-and-r/README.md

 -   [6 Alternative geometries](#7-Funky-geometries)
 -   [7 A work in progress](#8-A-work-in-progress)

-Hopefully a useful open source framework for investigating past & future election returns and congresses using R. All work presented here can be reproduced in its entirety.
+Hopefully a useful open source framework for investigating past & future election results and congresses using R. All work presented here can be reproduced in its entirety.
 A developing resource.

 ``` r
 library(tidyverse)